 7. Integration with Other Solutions

 While a cold storage facility should definitely be able to provide you with basic warehousing and shipping options, there are times you might require more.
-For instance, we offer cross-docking, which ensures the swiftest possible delivery of time-sensitive products, ensuring that foods arrive as fresh as possible.
+For instance, if a company offer cross-docking, which ensures the swiftest possible delivery of time-sensitive products, ensuring that foods arrive as fresh as possible.
 This is an example of “just in time” shipping, and it can save you a great deal of money and time, while building stronger relationships with your most valued customers.

 Finally, security is a major concern.
 Make sure that the cold storage provider you choose takes the security of your products very seriously, and has a fully trained staff, as well as a state-of-the-art security solution in place.